-BenQ’s newest budget home theater projector, the HT1075, comes at us with more installation flexibility and improved speakers.
+BenQ’s newest budget home theater projector, the HT1075, comes to us with more installation flexibility and improved speakers.
 Like its predecessor, the W1070, the BenQ HT1075 won’t break the bank, retailing for $1199 and already selling on Amazon for $999.
-The BenQ HT1075 uses a 1920×1080 DarkChip3 DLP engine along with a 6x speed six segment RGBRGB color wheel to produce an image.
+The BenQ HT1075 uses a 1920×1080 DarkChip3 DLP engine along with a 6x speed six-segment RGBRGB color wheel to produce an image.
 This is also a very bright projector, producing 1251 lumens in low lamp mode and 1832 lumens in normal mode.
-DLP often offers sharper visuals over other technologies and that is the case with the BenQ HT1075.
+DLP often offers sharper visuals over other technologies, and that is the case with the BenQ HT1075.
 Images are sharp and clear, revealing subtle details.

 Improvements from W1070

 |Inputs:||2x HDMI 1.4a, 1x Component, 1x Composite, 1x DSub|

 |Projector Size:||12.2″ x 9.6″ x 4.1″|